Why Monero?

 at port18089

 - RANDOM, UNTRUSTED. - Remote nodes volunteered by community members.
 Independent scanning effort from another community member.
-Will work with all DNS providers.node.moneroworld.com
+Will work with all DNS providers.
+PROBABLY ALL SPY NODES!!!
+THIS IS THE END OF PUBLIC REMOTE NODES!!!!
+AAAAAAAAAAAAAAAAAAAAAHHHHHHHHnodes.hashvault.pro

 at port18081